pmgtivo/sanskatots/Reels/VelcroSourcing_DailyVlog_Reel.md

 > *"We're being very, very careful this time."*

 **Dialogue (direct to camera, calm but firm):**
-> "Velcro.
-Hook and loops.
-Sounds simple, right?
-But we are not taking any shortcuts here."
+> "After the pen incident, we are being very, very careful with every single material that goes into our books."
 **Sound effect:** Velcro rip-apart sound — satisfying, sharp.
 (This is your audio hook.)

 ---